Skip to content

 if you have multiple scenes with this type of handler.

-After calling LoadScene of Traveler's class, it will be waiting before current operations (loading/unloading scenes) finished his work.
-Then scene will be loaded usually, and SceneLoadingMessage will be fired.
-After scene finished loading SceneLoadedMessage fires and all objects in scene will be traversed.
-If any object contains SceneHandler, then it will be initialized by Updater and starts preparing scene.
-Then all objects in scene will be initialized and SceneOpenedMessage fires.
+After calling the LoadScene method of the Traveler class, it will wait for the current operations (loading/unloading scenes) to finish.
+Then the scene will be loaded as usual, and a SceneLoadingMessage will be fired.
+After the scene finishes loading, a SceneLoadedMessage fires, and all objects in the scene will be traversed.
+If any object contains a SceneHandler, it will be initialized by the Updater and will start preparing the scene.
+Then all objects in the scene will be initialized, and a SceneOpenedMessage will fire.

 IMPORTANT!
-Scene handler must be a root game object in scene.
+The scene handler must be a root game object in the scene.

-On UnloadScene call it will be wait until current operations (loading/unloading scenes) done it's work.
-Then SceneUnloadingMessage fires, if SceneHandler on this scene exists, then OnSceneUnload method invokes and all objects in scene removes from Updater processing.
-Finally, it unloads scene usually, waits for it's finish and fires SceneUnloadedMessage.
+On the UnloadScene call, it will wait until the current operations (loading/unloading scenes) are done.
+Then a SceneUnloadingMessage fires.
+If a SceneHandler exists on this scene, the OnSceneUnload method will be invoked, and all objects in the scene will be removed from the Updater processing.
+Finally, it unloads the scene as usual, waits for it to finish, and fires a SceneUnloadedMessage.